uber/doubles/docs/source/usage.rst

 ``ObjectDouble`` creates a pure test double that is verified against a specific object.
 The following test will fail, assuming ``foo`` is not a real method on ``some_object``::

-    from doubles import ObjectDouble, allow
+    from dobles import ObjectDouble, allow

     from myapp import some_object